Coombabah Lakelands Conservation Area

 The area is ideal for short and long walks, bike riding, trail running, birdwatching and is the perfect spot to get up close with native wildlife.
 It's also a great opportunity to appreciate an ecologically significant area.
 Coombabah wetlands is part of the internationally significant Southern Moreton Bay Marine Park and is registered in the Ramsar Convention on wetlands of international importance.

 If you look up into the trees from the tracks, you may be able to spot a koala, and in the open grasslands off Rain Tree Glen entrance you will be able to see kangaroos feeding and lazing around in the shade or out in the open areas.

 It is suitable for all fitness levels, with flat level tracks.
 There are no toilets or drinking water.

 Download the map below for location, track and parking information.
-No dogs are allowed in this area.

 This park is a dog prohibited area.
-For more information visit our dog exercise areas page.